a non-releasable Bald Eagle cared for by the non-profit

 experienced too much human contact at a very young age and became highly "human

-This had been the third time Challenger had sought out people looking
+This was the third time Challenger had sought out people looking

 in honor of the crew of the space shuttle, and has been making educational